JimDesu/basis-lang/spec.md

 ### 2.6 The `.test` Directive

-The `.test` directive declares a named test:
+The `.test` directive admits three forms:

 ```
-.test "round-trip serialization" = roundTripCheck
+.test "round-trip serialization" : roundTripCheck
-.test "edge case: empty input" = edgeCaseEmpty: ""
+.test "edge case: empty input" : edgeCaseEmpty: ""
+.test "experimental hashing" ? hashCheck
+.test "core suite" = "round-trip serialization", "edge case: empty input"
 ```

-The string following `.test` names the test; the right-hand side of `=` is the test's body expression.
+The string following `.test` names the test or test suite.
+The separator selects the form:

+- **`:`** — Regular test.
+The right-hand side is the test's body.
+- **`?`** — Speculative test.
+The right-hand side is the test's body.
+The test runs and is reported like a regular test, but its failure does not contribute to the overall test run's failure status.
+The form supports test-driven development, where a test is written before the code that satisfies it.
+- **`=`** — Test-aggregation suite.
+The right-hand side is a comma-separated list of string literals naming `.test` entries that compose a logical suite.
+The framework uses the suite for both execution and reporting.

 A compilation unit may contain any number of `.test` directives.

-The `.test` body executes in a top-level frame with the same relaxations as `.program`: top-level effects compose freely, and failures escaping the body are observable.
-The test-framework integration is **injected on top of** the `.test` entries: the framework runs each test independently, capturing whether the body completed successfully or with a failure.
-A failure escaping a `.test` body marks that test as failed but **does not abort the overall test run**; the framework runs every `.test` entry in the compilation unit before reporting results.
-If any test fails, the test run as a whole exits with a failure status (parallel to `.program`'s failure-exit semantics); if every test succeeds, the run exits with success.
+Each `.test` body — regular or speculative — executes in a top-level frame: top-level effects compose freely within the body, parallel to the same relaxation in `.program` (§2.5).
+The boundary semantics differ from `.program`'s: a failure escaping a `.test` body does not terminate the process.
+Instead, the testing framework captures the result — success or failure — and proceeds to the next test.
+Each test runs independently; the framework runs every `.test` entry in the compilation unit before reporting results.
+If any non-speculative test fails, the test run as a whole exits with a failure status (parallel to `.program`'s failure-exit semantics); otherwise the run exits with success.
+Speculative tests' results are reported but do not contribute to this status.
 The framework itself — test-execution order, failure-message rendering, and result-reporting form — is part of the standard testing library rather than the language proper.

 `.test` directives are not invoked from `.program`; they are entry points that the testing framework discovers and invokes independently.
 A compilation unit containing only `.test` directives (no `.program`) is a valid test-only library.
 A compilation unit containing both is valid; the `.test` directives are independent of the `.program`.